trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/interface_tracker.md

 This method creates 100 trackers for the top interfaces.
 This should be suitable for most large organizations.

-> By selecting “Enable interfaces for top 100” in the “Interfaces” tab or using the “Select a Router to display interfaces” dropdown from the [Netflow Wizard](netflow_wizard)

 Login as `admin` and,

 :::info navigation

-:point_right: Go to Context: Default &rarr; profile0 &rarr; Netflow Wizard
+:point_right: Go to Context: Default &rarr; profile0 &rarr; [Netflow Wizard](netflow_wizard)
 :::

-Then in the Interfaces tab click on the "Interface tracking" drop down button and select "[Enable interfaces for top 100](routers_and_interfaces)"
+Then in the Interfaces tab click on the "Interface tracking" drop down button and select "Enable interfaces for top 100"

 Or